parnic/node-screenlogic/README.md

 Closes the connection.

+#### addClient(clientId, senderId)

+Registers to receive updates from controller when something changes.
+Takes a random number `clientId` to identify the client.
+Emits the `poolStatus` event when something changes on the controller, and the `addClient` event when the request to add a client is acknowledged. `senderId` is an optional 16-bit integer and will be present as the `senderId` field on the returned message.

+#### addNewScheduleEvent(scheduleType, senderId)

+Adds a new event to the specified schedule type.
+See [`SLAddNewScheduleEvent`](#sladdnewscheduleevent) documentation for argument values.
+Emits either the `addNewScheduleEvent` or `scheduleChanged` event when response is acknowledged (listen for both). `senderId` is an optional 16-bit integer and will be present as the `senderId` field on the returned message.

+#### cancelDelay(senderId)

+Cancels any delays on the system.
+See [`SLCancelDelay`](#slcanceldelay) documentation.
+Emits the `cancelDelay` event when response is acknowledged. `senderId` is an optional 16-bit integer and will be present as the `senderId` field on the returned message.

+#### deleteScheduleEventById(scheduleId, senderId)

+Deletes a scheduled event with specified id.
+See [`SLDeleteScheduleEventById`](#sldeletescheduleeventbyid) documentation for argument values.
+Emits the `deleteScheduleById` or `scheduleChanged` event when response is acknowledged (listen for both). `senderId` is an optional 16-bit integer and will be present as the `senderId` field on the returned message.

-#### getVersion(senderId)
+#### getChemicalData(senderId)

-Requests the system version string from the connected unit.
-Emits the `version` event when the response comes back. `senderId` is an optional 16-bit integer and will be present as the `senderId` field on the returned message.
+Requests chemical data from the connected unit (may require an IntelliChem or similar).
+Emits the `chemicalData` event when the response comes back. `senderId` is an optional 16-bit integer and will be present as the `senderId` field on the returned message.

+#### getControllerConfig(senderId)

+Requests controller configuration from the connected unit.
+Emits the `controllerConfig` event when the response comes back. `senderId` isan  optional 16-bit integer and will be present as the `senderId` field on the returned message.

 #### getPoolStatus(senderId)

 Requests pool status from the connected unit.
 Emits the `poolStatus` event when the response comes back. `senderId` is an optional 16-bit integer and will be present as the `senderId` field on the returned message.

-#### getChemicalData(senderId)
+#### getPumpStatus(pumpId, senderId)

-Requests chemical data from the connected unit (may require an IntelliChem or similar).
-Emits the `chemicalData` event when the response comes back. `senderId` is an optional 16-bit integer and will be present as the `senderId` field on the returned message.
+Gets information about the specified pump.
+See [`SLGetPumpStatus`](#slgetpumpstatus) documentation for argument values.
+Emits the `getPumpStatus` event when response is acknowledged. `senderId` is an optional 16-bit integer and will be present as the `senderId` field on the returned message.

 #### getSaltCellConfig(senderId)

 Requests salt cell status/configuration from the connected unit (requires an IntelliChlor or compatible salt cell).
 Emits the `saltCellConfig` event when the response comes back. `senderId` is an optional 16-bit integer and will be present as the `senderId` field on the returned message.

-#### getControllerConfig(senderId)
+#### getScheduleData(scheduleType, senderId)

-Requests controller configuration from the connected unit.
-Emits the `controllerConfig` event when the response comes back. `senderId` isan  optional 16-bit integer and will be present as the `senderId` field on the returned message.
+Retrieves a list of schedule events of the specified type.
+See [`SLGetScheduleData`](#slgetscheduledata) documentation for argument values.
+Emits the `getScheduleData` event when response is acknowledged. `senderId` is an optional 16-bit integer and will be present as the `senderId` field on the returned message.

-#### setCircuitState(controllerId, circuitId, circuitState, senderId)
+#### getSystemTime(senderId)

-Activates or deactivates a circuit.
-See [`SLSetCircuitStateMessage`](#slsetcircuitstatemessage) documentation for argument values.
-Emits the `circuitStateChanged` event when response is acknowledged. `senderId` is an optional 16-bit integer and will be present as the `senderId` field on the returned message.
+Retrieves the current time the system is set to.
+Emits the `getSystemTime` event when response is received. `senderId` is an optional 16-bit integer and will be present as the `senderId` field on the returned message.

-#### setSetPoint(controllerId, bodyType, temperature, senderId)
+#### getVersion(senderId)

-Sets the heating setpoint for any body.
-See [`SLSetHeatSetPointMessage`](#slsetheatsetpointmessage) documentation for argument values.
-Emits the `setPointChanged` event when response is acknowledged. `senderId` is an optional 16-bit integer and will be present as the `senderId` field on the returned message.
+Requests the system version string from the connected unit.
+Emits the `version` event when the response comes back. `senderId` is an optional 16-bit integer and will be present as the `senderId` field on the returned message.

-#### setHeatMode(controllerId, bodyType, heatMode, senderId)
+#### removeClient(clientId, senderId)

-Sets the preferred heat mode.
-See [`SLSetHeatModeMessage`](#slsetheatmodemessage) documentation for argument values.
-Emits the `heatModeChanged` event when response is acknowledged. `senderId` is an optional 16-bit integer and will be present as the `senderId` field on the returned message.
+No longer receive `poolStatus` messages from controller.
+Emits the `removeClient` event when the request to remove a client is acknowledged.
+Takes a random number `clientId` that should match a previously registered client with `addClient`. `senderId` is an optional 16-bit integer and will be present as the `senderId` field on the returned message.

 #### sendLightCommand(controllerId, command, senderId)